ossf/alpha-omega/Mentorship/Software Requirements - Analyzer.md

 ## Acceptance Criteria
-- [x] The Analyzer pushse the final SARIF file to the Triage Portal's Endpoint
+- [x] The Analyzer pushes the final SARIF file to the Triage Portal's Endpoint
 - [ ] The Analyzer has multiple methods to pass the credentials to establish a connection to the Triage Portal
   - Environment Variables or as an argument
 - [x] The analyzer should have support for JavaScript [npm], and Python [PyPi]
-- [ ] The analyzer has exception handling for the SARIF file upload
 - [x] The analyzer is able to create a SARIF file with only the Scan results
-- [ ] The analyzer is able to create a SARIF file to include both the scan results and the assertion report
 - [x] The analyzer has been tested with the Omega Top 10k list despite success of the scan.
-- [ ] Tested Omega top 10k list has been documented based on its success and failure
+- [x] Tested Omega top 10k list has been documented based on its success and failure
+  - Tested on the pypi packages from the Omega top 10k, not the complete 10k
 - [x] The anayzer is used every week to scan 10 pypi project from the Omega Top 10k list
 - [x] The results from the scanned pypi projects are recorded to include scan dureation and success
 - [x] Send a checksum from the analyzer side
-  - Simple Hashing --> Digital Signatures (GPG / PGP)

-## Future Improvements
+## Future Improvements (Includes Improvements to the Omega Assertion Framework (oaf))
+- [ ] The analyzer is able to create a SARIF file to include both the scan results and the assertion report
+- [ ] Test Full Omega top 10k list has been documented based on its success and failure
+- [ ] The analyzer has exception handling for the SARIF file upload
+  - This can be done by adding `--include` tag to the `curl` command and grepping for successes.
+- [ ] Migrate to a micro-services architecture, with `Omega Analyzer Toolshed (oat)`, `Omega Assertion Framework (oaf)`, `Omega Fuzzing (ofu)` being separate components that can feed into one place
+- [ ] Add Documentation on how to run the `oaf`
+- [ ] Automatic Testing and Insight into which language packages work and don't work on the assertion framework

 ## Testing
 | Test No | Description | Files  | Steps